Health & Insurance

 - Does the healthcare plan cover pre-existing conditions, too?

-- Does it include the costs for repatriation or medical treatment in Malaysia?
+- Does it include the costs for repatriation or medical treatment in neighboring countries?

-Going to Malaysia for major treatment has become fairly popular among people living in Singapore.
-Kuala Lumpur is just round the corner.
-The medical standards in the Malaysian capital have improved tremendously while the costs are still a good deal lower than in Singapore.
+With Kuala Lumpur just around the corner, some prefer to go to Malaysia for major treatment — the medical standards in the Malaysian capital have improved tremendously while the costs are still a good deal lower than in Singapore.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.